gauravshinde17/Mavan_Movies_RentalBusiness_DA/README.md

 ![](Image[Output]/Union.png)

-28. Which rating is most prevalant in each store?
+28. "Which rating is most prevalant in each store?"

 ![](Image[Output]/Prevalent_Rating.png)